University Human Resources

 Job Families

-Most non-union staff positions are assigned a job grade from 1-15; these job grades cover approximately 3,200 positions across 19 job families.
-As positions in multiple job families may be evaluated at the same grade, the salary ranges for each job grade are broad to accommodate the differences in pay.
-Pay within each job grade may vary based on several factors:
+Most non-union staff positions are assigned a job grade from 1 to 15.
+These grades encompass approximately 3,200 positions across 19 job families.
+Because roles in different job families may share the same grade, salary ranges are intentionally broad to reflect differences in market demand and job function.

-• External market for each job family
+• External market for the specific job family

-• Internal equity
+• Internal equity across comparable roles

 • Individual performance differences